hyeomans/hugo-blog-src/content/post/Resilience-with-disyuntor.md

 For the sake of this tutorial you will use a simple parameter to control if the server is flaky or not.
 You will notice the function `blockFor(seconds)`, this was added to simulate a service that takes time to return.

-Before creating the other service, you need to add npm packages to create http request to the other service.
+Before creating the other service, you need to add npm packages to create http request to the flaky service.
 Also you will add a helper package to run both services from a single command:

 ```
 $disyuntor-example> yarn add --exact got bluebird concurrently